nmsmith22389/kicad-footprint-generator/scripts/Connector/generator/size_definitions/README.md

 **Note:** If both, `x` and `x_offset` (or `y` and `y_offset`) are specified, then the offset specification is ignored.

 ### `offset:` _dict_
-By default body as well as pads (excluding mount pads) are centered at the same point, which is the footprint origin.
+By default, body as well as pads (excluding mount pads) are centered at the same point, which is the footprint origin.
 This parameter can be used to specify offsets between pads and body in case this is required.
 - `body`: [_list_ | _dict_] defines the offset of the body center (the rectangle specified by `body_size`) relative to the footprint origin.
 - `pads`: [_list_ | _dict_] defines the offset of the pad frame center, i.e., the center of all regular connector pads excluding the mount pads,